oneyanshi/starcraft-bot-zergtastic/README.md

 ### Bot Requirements
 + Our bot should be able to gather resources for both minerals and vespene gas.
 + Ability to place buildings for construction.
-+ Executation of at least one build order.
++ Execution of at least one build order.
 + Ability to construct worker and combat units.
 + Micromanagement of units.
 + Being able to build and use tier 1 units for each faction: